What is Agile Testing?

 However, one cannot define agile testing without offering a glance into the concept of agile software development methodology, on the basis of which agile testing is executed.

-Defining the Agile Methodology of Software Development:
+Agile Methodology of Software Development:

 Agile methodology of software development is a specific approach of software development that is carried out to develop and deliver a software product in minimal time with the least possibility of defects.